 Redemption.
 The outstanding shares of MRP Shares are subject to redemption at any time by notice of such redemption on a date selected by the Fund for such redemption (the "Redemption Date").
-If the Fund elects to cause the redemption of the MRP Shares, each MRP Share will be redeemed for a price equal to 100% of such share's Liquidation Value, plus an amount equal to accumulated but unpaid dividends and other distributions on the MRP Shares (whether or not earned or declared by the Fund, but excluding interest thereon), to, but excluding, the Redemption Date, plus the amount equal to the excess, if any, of the discounted value of the remaining scheduled payments with respect to the Liquidation Value of such MRP Share over the amount of such Liquidation Value; provided, however, the Fund may, at its option (i) redeem the Series A MRP Shares within 90 days prior to March 7, 2027 (the "Series A Term Redemption Date"); (ii) redeem the Series B MRP Shares within 90 days prior to March 7, 2029 (the "Series B Term Redemption Date"); (iii) redeem the Series C MRP Shares within 90 days prior to September 1, 2027 (the "Series C Term Redemption Date"); (iv) redeem the Series D MRP Shares with 90 days prior to October 2, 2026 (the "Series D Term Redemption Date"); and (v) redeem the Series E MRP Shares within 90 days prior to October 2, 2028 (the "Series E Term Redemption Date" and collectively with Series A Term Redemption Date, Series B Term Redemption Date, Series C Term Redemption Date and Series D Term Redemption Date, the "Term Redemption Dates"), each at the Liquidation Value plus accumulated but unpaid dividends and distributions thereon (whether or not earned or declared by the Fund, but excluding interest thereon) to, but excluding the Redemption Date.
+If the Fund elects to cause the redemption of the MRP Shares, each MRP Share will be redeemed for a price equal to 100% of such share's Liquidation Value, plus an amount equal to accumulated but unpaid dividends and other distributions on the MRP Shares (whether or not earned or declared by the Fund, but excluding interest thereon), to, but excluding, the Redemption Date, plus the amount equal to the excess, if any, of the discounted value of the remaining scheduled payments with respect to the Liquidation Value of such MRP Share over the amount of such Liquidation Value; provided, however, the Fund may, at its option (i) redeem the Series A MRP Shares within 90 days prior to March 7, 2027 (the "Series A Term Redemption Date"); (ii) redeem the Series B MRP Shares within 90 days prior to March 7, 2029 (the "Series B Term Redemption Date"); (iii) redeem the Series C MRP Shares within 90 days prior to September 1, 2027 (the "Series C Term Redemption Date"); (iv) redeem the Series D MRP Shares with 90 days prior to October 2, 2026 (the "Series D Term Redemption Date"); (v) redeem the Series E MRP Shares within 90 days prior to October 2, 2028 (the "Series E Term Redemption Date"); (vi) redeem the Series F MRP Shares within 90 days prior to November 16, 2027 (the "Series F Term Redemption Date"); (vii) redeem the Series G MRP Shares within 90 days prior to September 17, 2029 (the "Series G Term Redemption Date"); (viii) redeem the Series H MRP Shares within 90 days prior to September 16, 2031 (the "Series H Term Redemption Date"); and (ix) redeem the Series K MRP Shares within 90 days prior to April 2, 2035 (the "Series K Term Redemption Date" and collectively with Series A

+Term Redemption Date, Series B Term Redemption Date, Series C Term Redemption Date, Series D Term Redemption Date, Series E Term Redemption Date, Series F Term Redemption Date, Series G Term Redemption Date and Series H Term Redemption Date, the "Term Redemption Dates"), each at the Liquidation Value plus accumulated but unpaid dividends and distributions thereon (whether or not earned or declared by the Fund, but excluding interest thereon) to, but excluding the Redemption Date.